Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases

 Applies To: SQL Server 2016 Preview

-This tutorial shows you how to work with SQL Server Data Files in Windows Azure Blob storage service in multiple lessons.
+This tutorial shows you how to work with SQL Server Data Files in Microsoft Azure Blob storage service in multiple lessons.
 Each lesson is focused on a specific task and the lessons should be completed in sequence.
 First, you will learn how to create a new container in Blob storage with a stored access policy and a shared access signature.
 Then, you will learn how to create a SQL Server credential to integrate SQL Server with Azure blob storage.
 Next, you will back up a database to Blob storage and restore it to an Azure virtual machine.
 You will then use SQL Server 2016 file-snapshot transaction log backup to restore to a point in time and to a new database.
 Finally, the tutorial will demonstrate the use of meta data system stored procedures and functions to help you understand and work with file-snapshot backups.

 This article assumes the following:

 You have an on-premises instance of SQL Server 2016 with a copy of AdventureWorks2014 installed.

 You have at least one Azure virtual machines with SQL Server 2016 installed and provisioned this machine in accordance with Provisioning a SQL Server Virtual Machine on Azure.
 As an option, a second virtual machine can be used for the scenario in Lesson 8.
 Restore as new database from log backup).